History of Elmina: The British period (1873–1957)

-Elmina since independence
+Elmina since independence (1957–present)

 Ghana's independence in 1957 did not fundamentally change Elmina's peripheral situation.
 The population increased, as did that of other Ghanaian cities.
 In 1960 there were 8534 people living in Elmina, ten years later it increased to 12,000.
 As a major event, the city's history records the visit of Queen Elizabeth II to Elmina in 1960.
 In 1979, the two fortresses of Elmina were declared a World Heritage Site and tourism has since taken a considerable upswing.
 At the beginning of the millennium, with considerable financial support from the European Union, the Elmina Heritage Project was launched, a program to restore the historic sites of Elmina, the two fortresses, and several other historic buildings.